Rookout/docs/docs/source-repos.md

 #### Automatic Fetching CI Examples

-As an example to incorporate autofetching in your docker application's Pipiline step you should add env variables with arguments to your `Dockerfile`, and pass those arguments using CI variables with docker build command.
+As an example of how to incorporate autofetching in your docker application's Pipiline step you should add env variables with arguments to your `Dockerfile` as in example below, and pass those arguments using CI variables with docker build command.
 This way it will pass actual information about the origin commit to rookout system.
 See table with predefined variables in different CI systems and example pipeline steps.

 [Docker Example Link](https://github.com/Rookout/tutorial-python/blob/master/Dockerfile)
 ```